MihaiStef69/MihaiStef69/README.md

 ## Tools I use
-- I use Arch BTW
+- I use Void BTW
 - NVIM is life
 - AwesomeWM
 - Kitty Terminal